ellennickles/programming-for-artists-s22/README.md

     - You are also welcome and encouraged to incorporate additional programming concepts not covered in class!
     - If the code doesn’t work, did you submit it anyway and document a solid degree of effort to understand the problem/s and your steps troubleshoot when submitting the assignment?
 (It’s okay if you got stuck or struggled, just tell the story!)
 - **Clarity and readability**
     - Is your code easy to follow?
-Do variables and custom functions have meaningful names to someone else looking at the code?
+    - Do variables and custom functions have meaningful names to someone else looking at the code?
     - Is it properly indented and spaced?
     - Is it organized?
 Does it make sense where variables are declared and where code blocks are placed?
     - If applicable, it is well-commented with notes and are any code sources cited?
     - If you looked at the code in a month, would you understand what you did (or tried to do) and why?
     - Is there extra or unnecessary code?
 If so, is it clear that this code is not being used?
-- **Content and concept exploration (for the open-ended exercises and projects)**
+- **Content and concept exploration**
+    - (For the open-ended exercises and projects)
     - Is there evidence that you experimented or played with the possibilities of code to discover inventive outcomes?
     - Are the results distinct from the examples and other projects?
     - If applicable, does it extend your past work?
 - **Timeliness**
     - Was the assignment submitted on time?

-**Late assignments**: weekly homework will be accepted up to one (1) week late.

-Not submitting an assignment or not properly citing code sources are grounds for receiving a zero (0) on an assignment.
-For the latter, see the statement below on the Use of Free and Open Source Materials Including Code.
+### Midsemester Exercise
+Evaluation of this exercise will follow the above critera for the code, worth five (5) points, plus the following criteria for sharing the project in class with a ~4-min presentation, also worth five (5) points, one (1) point for addressing each of the following:
+- What was your goal or inspiration?
+- What does your sketch do?
+Choose one feature or interaction to demo; which one is the most interesting to you and why?
+If it's interactive, deconstruct the interaction(s) to produce the effect(s).
+- Explain what you did in your code to produce that feature.
+Walk us through the related code, and practice any new vocabulary you’ve acquired for describing technical work.
+Talk about what programming concept(s) you are using, e.g. objects and arrays, nested for loops, toggle logic, custom functions, etc.
+- Describe one (1) thing you learned in making your sketch.
+For example, did something unexpected happen?
+Did you overcome a challenge?
+- What code-related questions came up for you?
+Or, what do you know want to know more about or how to do?

+### Final Project
-The **midsemester exercise** and **final project** will follow the above criteria for the code plus additional criteria for sharing the projects in class, provided on the schedule for the relevant weeks.
+Evaluation of the final project will follow the above criteria for the code plus additional criteria for sharing a prototype of the project and presenting the final project in class, provided on the schedule for the relevant weeks.

 ### Final Course Evaluation
 Your final grade will be based on participation and attendance and the completion of all assignments, including the midsemester exercise and final project, according to this breakdown: